Carpentry Hand Tools

 The Essential Carpentry Hand Tools

-Chalk line: Use a chalk line to "pop" lines on a slab for marking the location of walls or floor tile.
-You can also use a chalk line on rafters for marking the starting point for roof decking; for marking floor joists for floor decking; for marking straight lines on plywood; basically, for marking straight lines on just about anything.
+Chalk line: I use my chalk line to lay out a concrete slab or wooden subfloor for partition walls or floor tile.
+You can also use a chalk line on rafters for marking the starting point for roof decking, or on floor joists for marking the starting point for plywood subfloor, or for marking straight lines on plywood, or for marking straight lines on just about anything too long for a straight-edge tool.

-Red and blue are common chalks colors.
-I prefer blue, but many carpenters prefer red because it is easier to see and doesn't seem to wash off as easily as blue does.
+Red and blue are typical chalk colors.
+Many carpenters prefer red because it is easier to see and doesn't seem to wash off easily.
+I like blue chalk because it blends with the color of my jeans after a spill.

-I use the retractable blade style in my tool bag because it fits nicely in its own pocket and is easy to grab when I need it.
-I use my folding style utility knife at times when I need my knife and I'm not wearing my tool belt.
+I use the retractable blade style in my tool bag because it fits easily in one of the narrow pockets.
+I use my folding-style utility knife when I may need my knife, but I'm not wearing my tool belt.

-Wood chisel: Use a wood chisel for chiseling off that part of a cut that your circular saw can't cut.
+Wood chisel: I use a wood chisel to clean up circular saw cuts on stringers.
 As a builder of over 200 decks, I can say that a wood chisel is extremely useful as a wedge for prying deck boards into place before fastening them to the framing.

 What next?